HfMT-ZM4/drawsocket/README.md

 # Importing Server Cache from File
-The `hfmt.drawsocket` object in Max accepts the `importcache` message, to read a file from disk and import one or all `prefix` objects in the file.
+The `drawsocket` object in Max accepts the `importcache` message, to read a file from disk and import one or all `prefix` objects in the file.

-The folder path is relative to the folder path of the patch in which the `hfmt.drawsocket` object is in.
+The folder path is relative to the folder path of the patch in which the `drawsocket` object is in.

 Message syntax: